Education [Early Childhood Centres] Regulations 2008: Subpart 2 43 (1) a (i,ii,iii)

 Positive guidance for children attending Early Childhood on Stafford are as follows:

 Each child will be given positive guidance that promotes appropriate behaviour with the child’s age and skill base being taken into consideration.
-This positive guidance shall be given using praise and encouragement, avoiding blame, harsh language, belittling or degrading responses.
+This shall be given using praise and encouragement, avoiding blame, harsh language, belittling or degrading responses.

 No Child receiving guidance will be subjected to any form of physical ill treatment, corporal punishment, solitary confinement, immobilisation, or deprivation of food, drink, warmth, shelter or protection.